TheArkive/CallTipsForAll/README.md

 ## To-Do List
 * Add auto-complete support for keywords and object methods / properties
 * Add more languages ... but that will take a while
+* Enable full customization of hotkeys to invoke / close call tips
+* Index line numbers for custom functions, classes, and class instances

 ## AutoHotkey language - special cases